Buying a New Condo vs Resale Condo

 Within 3 weeks from receipt of the Sales & Purchase Agreement, buyer is required to exercise the Option to Purchase witnessed by a lawyer.

-With this, buyer will make further payment equivalent to 15% of purchase price within 8 weeks after the date of the Option to Purchase.
+With this, buyer will make further downpayment equivalent to 15% of purchase price within 8 weeks after the date of the Option to Purchase.

-The remaining downpayment is payable upon request by developer during the construction period after each stage of completion.
+The remaining downpayment is progressively paid upon request by developer during the construction period after each stage of completion.
 Construction period is on average about 3-4 years.

 For project that is close to obtaining Temporary Occupation Permit (TOP), buyer is expected to fork out more downpayment within 8 weeks after Option date.

-For resale property, buyer will pay option money at 1% of purchase price to seller in exchange for the Option to Purchase signed by seller.
+For resale condo, buyer will pay option money, typically at 1% of purchase price to seller in exchange for the Option to Purchase signed by seller.

 Within 14 days after date of Option to Purchase, buyer is required to exercise the Option and make further payment at 4% of purchase price.